FomTarro/word-salad/README.md

 1. Create a Channel Point Redeem via the [Twitch Dashboard](dashboard.twitch.tv).
     - Make sure to check the `Require Viewer to Enter Text` box.
-2. In MixItUp, edit the new Channel Point redeem by adding an action that issues a Web Request to `http://localhost:8095/speak?bank=Default&phrase=$message`.
+2. In MixItUp, edit the new Channel Point redeem by adding an action that issues a Web Request to `http://localhost:8095/speak?bank=<Bank ID>&phrase=$message`.
     - The `$message` variable in MixItUp passes the content of the redeem's text to the Web Request.